-Our milestones and scheduled work is available to the public, and we encourage anyone to submit new issues.
+Our iterations and scheduled work are available to the public, and we encourage anyone to submit new issues.

-You should feel comfortable reaching out to each of us either in issues or on Slack if you have questions or concerns about any of these.
+You should feel comfortable reaching out to any of us either in issues or on Slack if you have questions about these product areas.

-The Product team will review any new issues in the Meltano group on a daily cadence and organize appropriately with labels and milestones.
+The Product team will review any new issues in the Meltano group on a daily cadence and organize appropriately with labels and priority.

 When evaluating a new major piece of work, we create an exploratory issue and use an opportunity assessment (some people call this “Market Requirement Doc” or MRD) to ask the following questions:

 The opportunity assessment was created by Marty Cagan at Silicon Valley Product Group

 Each item on the roadmap will be linked to an OKR.